 Nectr Energy Review & Rates

 Founded in 2019, Nectr has emerged in the Australian market with competitive rates and a strong ‘green’ focus.
 Owned by South Korean-based, multi-billion-dollar solar manufacturer Hanwha Group, Hanwha Energy Australia has already invested in solar farms in QLD and Victoria, with construction happening in NSW.
-Nectr is the company’s retail energy brand, setting up shop on the Ausgrid network region in NSW, with plans to expand to Queensland by mid to late 2020.
+Nectr is the company’s retail energy brand, setting up shop in NSW and QLD.

 Find out about the plans on offer from Nectr and what you can expect from this new electricity provider below.